 This area has seen a steady stream of road construction over recent years and is an entry hub for many trucks, so it can be noisy at times.

 Family-friendly areas in Ho Chi Minh City

 For expats moving to Ho Chi Minh City with children, the main priority will be finding a home close to the city’s many international schools.
 For families, it is usually best to move further away from the hustle and bustle of the central business district and to more residential areas where properties are larger, with more parks and open spaces.

 District 2 is home to many long-term expats who want living standards close to that of their home countries.
 While this district is close to the city centre, it's still far enough away to be secluded from District 1's endless activity.

 Thao Dien and An Phu both have high-quality residential apartments, large houses and villas – some with pools and in walled compounds – at reasonable prices.
-Numerous restaurants, retail shops, grocery stores and commercial offices can be found lining the streets here.
+Numerous restaurants, retail shops, grocery shops and commercial offices can be found lining the streets here.

-District 7 is quite remote from the city centre, with commute times at around 40 minutes and less convenient public transportation options.
+District 7 is quite remote from the city centre, with commute times at around 40 minutes and less convenient public transport options.
 While it is nowhere close to a true Vietnamese experience, District 7 offers a peaceful lifestyle for families away from the noise and chaos of the city.